Khan/big-board-webhooks/README.md

     shouldn't have to do this unless somebody cleared the token, as the one stored in phabricator is set to never expire.

-**Next add your Google service account's ID and email to secrets.py.**
+**Next add your Google service account's email to secrets.py...**
- 1. Find both via 'show secret' at https://phabricator.khanacademy.org/K83.
+ 1. Find it via 'show secret' at https://phabricator.khanacademy.org/K83.

+**...and the same Google service account's PEM key to this repo's directory.**
+ 1. Find it via 'show secret' at https://phabricator.khanacademy.org/K85 and paste into a file called `khan-big-board-key.pem`.

 Note that while the following is already taken care of for
-    khan-big-board.appspot.com, if you are doing this for a new app, you need
+    khan-big-board.appspot.com, if you are doing this for a new app and don't have access to the above secrets for a preconfig'd Google service account, you need to:
-    to:
  1. Follow the instructions for "Creating a service account" at https://developers.google.com/api-client-library/python/auth/service-accounts.
  2. Follow the instructions for "Delegating domain-wide authority to the service account" at